AlvisOu/Blockchain_Project/DESIGN.md

     on the prev_hash, hash, list of transactions, nonce, and time of each block.

+Class Peer:

+    tracker_thread() - this thread is used to receive updates for the latest public keys and their corresponding names, which are sent by the tracker.
+If it discovers that new peers have joined, it updates balances accordingly, and if peers have left, it deletes their entry in balances.

+    handle_message() - used to handle messages received from other peers based on the type of message received.
+Pickle and base64 is used for deserializing data.

+    handle_chain() - when a peer receives a chain (along with the mempool and balances) from another peer, this function is used to keep track of the longest received chain.
+If the received chain is longer than the current longest received chain, then this gets updated along with the received mempool and balances.
+Once the peer has received all chains, its chain, mempool, and balances get updated, and request mode is turned off.

+    handle_block() - after a peer broadcasts their mined block, this function checks if the block is valid by comparing the previous hash with the hash of the last block on their chain, and adds it to their chain.
+It also checks if the nonce is correct, and handles forks by calling request_chains().

+    request_chains() - once a fork is detected, the peer enters request mode, meaning it should only handle message of type "request" or "chain".
+The peer then broadcasts a request message to all other peers in the network to inform them to send their chain, mempool, and balances.

+    send_chain() - when a peer receives a request message, it broadcasts its chain, mempool, and balances to all other peers.
+Serializing the data is done through pickle and base64.

 CONNECTING/DISCONNECTING:
 Our current protocol allows for connecting and disconnecting mid session.